Do you need marketing ideas for small business?

 What: Learn how to write a press release for an event.
 To get more traction around your event, learn how to write a press release and how to get a story on the local news so they feature you as a story.

-How: There’s a step by step process for writing event press release.
+How: There’s a step by step process for writing an event press release.
 First up you must make your event a story to make it of interest to the media.
 If you just make a bland statement that an event is happening it won’t earn you media coverage, situate your event within a wider news context and make it relevant.
+And make sure you use one of the best media monitoring services to track your success.

 Get yourself on a podcast